Bcribb/PinballSimulator/README.md

 # Pinball simulator

 This is an in development attempt to create a simple, 3D, networked ball simulation within Roblox.
+I'm attempting this with use of the Matter entity component system (ECS) for Roblox [Matter](https://eryn.io/matter/)

 Balls are created on the client side and simulated on the server.
 The location of balls is replicated to all clients simulatenously.